oasisfeng/island/setup.md

 - `am start-user <user id>`

+- Android 5.0.x only (not required on Android 5.1+): `settings --user 10 put secure install_non_market_apps 1`

 If all goes well, Island will show the app list.

 Manual setup for Island in experimental "God mode"
 --------------------------------------------------